 The Justice League arrives, responding to Booster's summons.
 This is the first time that Booster has called the Justice League for help, and their first appearance in the Booster Gold series.
 This is also notable as the first time that Captain Atom and Rocket Red #7 have worked with Booster, having only been recently inducted into the Justice League.

 Page 7, panel 6

 The Destructo Agent destroys the upper floors of the famous Foshay Tower in Minneapolis.
-The 29-story art-deco tower was completed in 1929.
-It has been on the National Register of Historic Places since 1977.
+The 29-story art-deco tower was completed in 1929 and has been on the National Register of Historic Places since 1977.
 The building is 447 feet tall, which gives us a good idea exactly how tall Destructo Agent has become.

 Page 9, panel 3

 Continuing its destruction of downtown Minneapolis, the Destructo Agent smashes the top off the U.S. Bank Plaza Tower 1.
 The Bank Plaza complex was completed in 1981 and is 40 stories high.

 Rangor reveals that the Metrodome would have been the initial location of the alien invasion of Earth, had it not been destroyed in Booster's fight with the Destructo Agent.
 Though this seems an unusual location for an alien invasion, Booster's previous mention of a lack of superheroes in the Minneapolis-St. Paul metropolis may account for the aliens' choice.
 Or maybe they like snow.